 The NCD register should contain lists of the patients enrolled according to the different diseases.
-It should include the patient's particulars e.g. age , sex, contact information, health information such as allergies, conditions they have, all prescriptions of medicine, dated results of tests, information given about non-pharmalogical management, etc.
+It should include the patient's particulars e.g. age, sex, contact information, health information such as allergies, conditions they have, all prescriptions of medicine, dated results of tests, information given about non-pharmalogical management, etc.

-The nurse should give special information about:
+The nurse should at each visit of the patient give special information about: